mickfuzz/phd4/_posts/2022-2-14-Game_Making_and_Coding_Fluency.md

 **MakeCode Arcade - specialised block based programming:** MakeCode Arcade is a block based programming environment similar to Scratch but with some interesting features which are tailored to game making like gravity, lives and a game over block.
 In addition, the multi-media making abilities are very stripped down, you can download the games to hand held devices or run them easily.
 Another advantage is that the MakeCode system is also used to code the popular Microbit micro controller.
 So this may be familiar to you as a teacher or to your students.
 ![MakeCode](./Pictures/makecode.png)
 ![MakeCode]({{ site.baseurl }}/Pictures/makecode.png)
-_Screenshot of MakeCode Arcade with code and game side by side_
+Figure 1.2.
+MakeCode Arcade with code and game side by side.
+Screenshot by author.

 The MakeCode Arcade interface, like scratch has the ability to edit sprite characters.
 However, compared to scratch it is more limited in terms of what can be created.
 The simplicity of a tool like MakeCode Arcade can help address issues around learners trying to attempt projects that are too ambitious in scope.
 The designers have intentionally limited the tools provided to work on audio and graphical assets and the screen size of the game.
 This simplicity reduces the amount of time learners spend creating assets and thus support students to spend time build familiarity and fluency with coding constructs.
 There some engaging, diverse and comprehensive example games and tutorials at https://arcade.makecode.com/